hampelm/civic-discourse/README.md

 ### Community

 Who, specifically?
 What factors link them together to make them a community?
-Give your audience the context they need to understand how people fit together.
+Give your audience the context they need to understand how the people or organziations fit together.

 ### Interact

 Do you mean "get information from the website"?
 Or do you mean "Have an in-person discussion"?
-Instead,  pick a more precise verb like "meet with" or "click on".
+Instead,pick a more precise verb like "meet with" or "click on".

 ### Tell the story

-Often seen in context as "We are telling the story of ..."
+Often seen as "We tell the story of [local businesses, stop and frisk, potholes...]"
+Storytelling online is an [involved process](https://www.msu.edu/course/tc/842/SevenElements%20Story.htm) that often requires prose.
+On data-heavy sites, you haven't done the storytelling work -- the readers tell themselves stories using your data.

 ### Tell your story

-"Tell your story", a cousin of _tell the story_, is a vague and unappealing call to action.
+"Tell your story", a cousin of _Tell the story_, is a vague and unappealing call to action.
+Instead, give more direct prompts that also tell your respondents why they are contributing: "Tell us about a time when ... so that we can ...."

-### Local context
+### Adding local context

+Often used in situations where bulk data is filtered down to a small geography.
+For example, "We use property inspection data to add local context".
+Avoid this phrasing because machine processed data presented in a way that actually connects and illuminates the situation.
+See also _Tell the story_.

 ### [Hypothetical Person]